ahruschka/detectorWebInterface/readme.md

 Detector Web Interface
 ==========================
-The *app* is written in mostly javascript, and hopefully will use a deployment engine at some point.
-Currently installation is done with a bash script.

 ## Install
-Installation guide for a raspberry pi, these commands require sudo. the setup.sh script will do the same.
+Installation guide for a raspberry pi, these commands require sudo.

 ### Download
 If git is not installed.